nivleshc/blog-create-docker-image/README.md

     `make terraform_apply`

     This will apply the changes to your AWS Account.

+8. Run
+    `make terraform_destroy`

+    to delete all resources that were provisioned for this solution.

-The full instructions are available at <workdpress link>
+Refer to the blog at <workdpress link> for more information.